TimUntersberger/Diplomarbeit/Mesh/README.md

 THIS PROGRAM DOES NOT USE THE INTERAL LED.
 I REPEAT.
 IT DOES NOT USE THE INTERNAL LED.

+When the program first starts you can see that the mesh layer goes from 0 to either 2 or 1.

+0 in this case is just the initial layer (meaning it has no real meaning as far as I understood it).

+1 is a parent

+2 is a child

 ### mesh_event_handler

 This event handler is the heart of the program.
 It has a lot of different action events.
 All of them are explained below.